conwetlab/Repository-RI/README.md

     a.
 If you do not want to use FIWARE IdM OAtuh2 authentication to manage users, ensure that the file <code>noSecurity.xml</code> is imported in the web.xml file.

     b.
-If you want to use FIWARE IdM OAtuh2 authentication to manage users, ensure that the file <code>securityOAuth2.xml</code> is imported in the web.xml file and modify <code>src/main/resources/properties/repository.properties<code> to set your OAuth2 configuration.
+If you want to use FIWARE IdM OAtuh2 authentication to manage users, ensure that the file <code>securityOAuth2.xml</code> is imported in the web.xml file and modify <code>src/main/resources/properties/repository.properties</code> to set your OAuth2 configuration.

 6. If you want to generate the WAR file for the source code, run <code>mvn install</code>.

 7. Copy the generated WAR file into the webapps folder of your Tomcat instance.

-If you need help with the Repository-RI installation, you can find more accurate instructions in the installation guide in the folder <code>Repository-RI/docs/installation-guide.md</code>.

 ## API Reference
 Here you have a basic reference of all the status codes that you can get when you are dealing with Repository-RI API: